The Law of the Wild: Plot

 John Sheldon is falsely accused by Frank Nolan of killing Lou Salters.
-Nolan steals Sheldon's horse Rex while Sheldon is in jail, with plans to ride him in a big race.
+Nolan steals Sheldon's horse Rex while Sheldon is in jail, with plans to ride him in a big horse race.
 Sheldon's friend Alice and her comedic sidekick Henry rescue the horse with the aid of Rin Tin Tin Jr., and Alice rides him in the race instead.
 The winnings from the race are used to pay for Sheldon's legal defense.